-As of December 31, 2014 and 2013, the Group has outstanding loans from Robinsons Savings Bank and Metrobank and Trust Company amounting ₱111.68 million and ₱507.42 million, respectively (Note 18).
+As of December 31, 2015 and 2014, the Group has outstanding loans amounting ₱2.84 billion and ₱111.68 million, respectively (Note 18).

 Credit Risk

 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.